Why Dogecoin Is Sinking Today

 - 10 stocks we like better than Dogecoin ›

-Many crypto investors had hoped the government would go beyond holding its already seized assets.
+After last week's highs, the crypto market has dipped as investors await the Federal Reserve's upcoming decision.

-The decline for Dogecoin and other more speculative cryptos was sharper than for Bitcoin or Ethereum.
+Weak jobs data is at odds with worse-than-expected inflation data, making that decision especially difficult.

-The cryptocurrency Dogecoin (CRYPTO: DOGE) is moving lower today, down 7.9% in the last 24 hours as of 1:13 p.m.
-ET Thursday.
+The cryptocurrency Dogecoin (CRYPTO: DOGE) is moving lower today, down 4.1% since yesterday at 4:00 p.m.
+ET.
 The drop comes as the S&P 500 and Nasdaq Composite both fell slightly.

-Dogecoin is falling today along with the rest of the crypto market after comments from U.S. Treasury Secretary Scott Bessent sent Bitcoin lower.
+The latest inflation data is making investors nervous that the Federal Reserve won't cut rates in September -- rate cuts are typically helpful for riskier assets like crypto -- leading to a rush of selling.

 Where to invest $1,000 right now?
 Our analyst team just revealed what they believe are the 10 best stocks to buy right now.
 Learn More »